 Swimming in Plitvice Lakes is forbidden as it’s a protected UNESCO World Heritage Site and National Park.
 If you want to swim in one of Croatia’s beautiful lakes, you can do so at Krka National Park near Sibenik.

 Food and Drinks

 Another reason to arrive early is so you can be finished by lunch time and avoid eating the overpriced food within the park.
-Drinks are a little pricey too so I’d recommend taking your own if you’re on a budget.
+Drinks are a little pricey too so I’d recommend taking your own if you’re on a budget or even if you’re not.
 You’ll need lots of water if you’re hiking through the park on a hot day and the cafes/kiosks are quite a distance apart which is another reason to take your own drinks.

 Entrance Tickets and Parking

-A daily ticket is 110 kuna and the two day ticket is 180 kuna (it’s cheaper in the off season).
+A daily ticket is 150-250 kuna and the two day ticket is 250-400 kuna in 2018 (it’s considerably cheaper in the off-season).
+Check current prices here.
 The entrance ticket includes a boat ride on the lake and the tourist train to take you back to the entrance.
-The park is open from 7am to 8pm in summer (see here for opening times for the rest of the year).
+The park is open from 7am to 8pm in summer (see here for opening times to confirm).
 Entrance No 2 is closed from October to March.

 Parking at Entrance No 1 costs 7 kuna per hour or 70 kuna for the day.

 I stayed at Hotel Degenija, a 4 star hotel located 5 kms from Entrance No 1.
 It’s one of the nicest hotels in the area and the location is perfect.
 We also had a nice meal of local trout at their restaurant.